CoLRev-Environment/colrev/docs/source/foundations/roadmap.rst

 Roadmap
 ==================================

-**Development status**: Currently recommend for users with technical experience.
+**Development status**: Currently recommended for users with technical experience.
 Once CoLRev has matured, UIs should make it accessible to a broader user base.
 CoLRev is the result of intense prototyping, research and development.
 We use it for our own projects and believe it is ready to be released - after all, git ensures that your work is never lost.

 The goal is to release new versions on a bi-monthly basis.